-The 5V connection is a 5v power output.
-The 2x12 utilizes a 1A switching BEC to power the onboard electronics as well as to provide power to your receiver and up to 4 standard analog servos.
-You
+The 5V connection is a 5V power output.
+The 2x25 utilizes a 1 Amp switching BEC to power the onboard electronics as well as to provide power to your receiver and up to 4 standard analog servos.
+You can power anything that requires 5V straight from the Sabertooth 2x25.

-The 5V terminal can be used to power loads totaling no more than 1A, like a potentiometer or a radio receiver and a servo to two.
-The 0V signal must be connected to the ground of the device generating the input signal. can power anything that requires 5V straight from the Sabertooth 2x12.
-There is no need for an external BEC unless you need more than 1 Amp!
+The 5V terminal can be used to power small loads, like a potentiometer or a radio receiver.
+The 0V signal must be connected to the ground of the device generating the input signal.

+There is no need for an external BEC unless you need more than 1 Amp.
 The BEC will work at full rated output throughout the Sabertooth's operating voltage range.
-You can use the BEC at full capacity whether you are running 7V or 24V in!
+You can use the BEC at full capacity whether you are running 7V or 24V in.

 The 0V connection is the signal ground for the Sabertooth.
 In order to receive input signals correctly, it must be connected to the ground of the device sending the signals.

-Using the 0V and 5v connections to power a radio receiver in R/C mode and potentiometer in analog mode is shown in Figures 2.1 and 2.2.
-If you are using multiple Sabertooths running from the same radio receiver, only one should have the 5v line connected.
-You can either take the red lead out of the connection housing or just clip the wire with a pair of cutters.
+Using the 0V and 5V connections to power a radio receiver in R/C mode and potentiometer in analog mode is shown in Figures 2.1 and 2.2.
+If you are using multiple Sabertooths running from the same radio receiver, only one should have the 5V line connected.

-Figure 2.1: Analog input using a potentiometer powered from terminal 5V

-Figure 2.2: R/C input using a receiver powered from terminal 5V

 Status and Error LEDs

-Sabertooth 2x12 has three indicator LEDs.
+Sabertooth 2x25 has three indicator LEDs.

-The green LED marked Status 1 is used to communicate various information about the current state.
+The blue LED marked Status1 is used to communicate various information about the current state.
 In most cases Status1 acts as a power indicator.
 In R/C mode, it glows dimly if there is no RC link present and brightly if there is an RC link.

-The green LED marked Status2 is used in lithium mode.
+The blue LED marked Status2 is only used in lithium mode.
 It blinks to indicate the number of lithium cells detected.
-Also, when Status2 and Error are flashing at the same time, and you are experiencing no output from the motors, the unit is displaying low voltage mode.
-Charge your

-Status 1 LED on batteries first, and if that does not work, you will need a larger battery.
-Keep in mind that when a lot of current is pulled from a battery, the voltage will drop.
-The more depleted the battery, the worse the voltage drop.
-The Sabertooth will hold the unit in the error state for longer than the battery voltage drops.
-This is to stop the unit from stuttering and gives the user enough time to diagnose the flashing LEDs.
 The red Error LED illuminates if the Sabertooth has detected a problem.
-It will light if the driver has shut down due to overheating or overcurrent.
-Mounting your Sabertooth 2x12 The Sabertooth is supplied with four mounting holes.
+It will light if the driver has shut down due to a depleted battery or due to overheating, overcurrent or overvoltage.
+If you are using a NiCd or NiMH battery, and commanding an acceleration causes the motor to jerk and the Error LED to flash on and off, the battery is depleted.

+Mounting your Sabertooth 2x25

+The Sabertooth is supplied with four mounting holes.
 These can be used to attach it to your robot.
-The centers of the mounting holes form a 1.5" x 2" rectangle.
+The centers of the mounting holes form a 1.75" x 2.25" rectangle.
 The holes are .125 inches in diameter.
 The proper size screw is a 4-40 round head machine or wood screw.
 Four 5/8" long machine screws and nuts are included.

 If your robot or device is constructed from insulating materials such as wood or plastic, it may be necessary to mount the Sabertooth on standoffs to allow air to circulate.
-This is shown in Figure 2.3 If your robot or device is constructed from metal, it is usually better to attach the bottom heat spreader of the Sabertooth directly to the frame, without standoffs.
+An example is shown in Figure 2.3

+If your robot or device is constructed from metal, it is usually better to attach the bottom heat spreader of the Sabertooth directly to the frame, without standoffs.
 This will allow your frame to act as a heat sink and will cause the Sabertooth to run cooler.
-If your chassis is grounded, you must insulate the heatsink from the chassis.
 This is shown in Figure 2.4